-Now I’ve seen almost every episode since it premiered in 2012 and I have to say I am a fan.
-I appreciate the mounting controversy surrounding the show, particularly within the disabled community, although I disagree with much of the negative criticism.
+Now, I’ve seen almost every episode since it premiered in 2012, and I have to say I am a fan and supporter.
+I appreciate and understand the controversy surrounding the show, particularly within the disabled community, although I personally disagree with much of the negative criticism.
 For this reason, as someone with a physical disability myself, I though it time to put forward my point of view.

 Some critics have called into question the editing, which it can be argued is an issue with any reality show.
 However, taking into consideration the accounts offered by the participants themselves, it would seem to me that great care has been taken to ensure fair and accurate representation.
 Again, personally I have no issue with the tone or editing and have never found it to be exploitative, patronising, sensationalist or insincere.
-Quite the opposite in fact, I feel The Undateables realistically and positively depicts a range of disabilities thereby raising awareness and breaking down social barriers.
+Quite the opposite in fact, I feel The Undateables realistically and positively depicts a range of disabilities, thereby raising awareness and breaking down social barriers and stigma.

-As previously stated, those that partake make the choice to do so.
+As previously stated, those who partake make the choice to do so.
 Many have learning disabilities and are supported by family, friends and caregivers, as viewers will know.
-Therefore to suggest they are being taken advantage of by producers, which some critics have, I feel implies that these people are not able to form rational decisions and make up their own minds.
+Therefore, to suggest they are being taken advantage of by producers, which some critics have, I feel implies that these people are not able to form rational decisions and make up their own minds.
 This is inaccurate and unjustified.
-Secondly, the show is now in its sixth year which proves there is continuing demand from both the viewing public and applicants eager to find love, friendship and companionship as others have on the program.
+Secondly, the show is now in its sixth year (as of Feb 2017), which proves there is continuing demand from both the viewing public and applicants eager to find love, friendship and companionship.

-I have found that questions such as the aforementioned are regularly posed, more often than not by those with disabilities rather than those without.
-This indicates to me that in fact it is not predominantly the able-bodied community who have issues with the show.
-Yes you may hear the occasional ‘bless them’, ‘aw how sweet’ and ‘good for them’ from able-bodied viewers – how very dare they indeed!
-But to conclude that this is a form of ‘inspiration porn’is in my opinion, vastly overstretching the mark.
+I have found that questions and accusations such as the aforementioned are often posed, more often than not by those with disabilities.
+This indicates to me that, in fact, it is not predominantly the able-bodied community who have issues with the show.
+Yes, you may hear the occasional, ‘bless them’, ‘aw, how sweet’ and ‘good for them’ from able-bodied viewers – how very dare they indeed!
+But to conclude that this is a form of ‘inspiration porn’ is in my opinion, vastly overstretching the mark.
 I take issue with the term ‘inspiration porn’, particularly in relation to The Undateables.
-Frankly even if viewers are in some way inspired by the determination and go-getting attitude of those they see on the show, why is this so awful?
+Frankly, even if viewers are in some way inspired by the determination and go-getting attitude of those they see on the show, why is that so awful?
 Paralympians are equally as inspiring as Olympians.
-Yet there are some, particularly in the disabled community who deem this to be ‘inspiration porn’.
-That is to say people draw inspiration from disabled athletes solely due to their disability rather than their sporting achievement, as well as to feel better about their own lives.
-I think this is nonsense and insulting to both the able-bodied and disabled.
+Yet there are some, particularly in the disabled community, who deem this to be ‘inspiration porn’.
+That is to say, people draw inspiration from disabled athletes solely due to their disability rather than their sporting achievement, as well as to feel better about their own lives.
+Personally, I think this is nonsense and insulting to both the able-bodied and disabled.

-I cannot speak for the entire viewing public obviously, but I have watched with friends, family and associates over the years and the feedback has always been one of support and genuine happiness for the love seekers.
-Not one person I have spoken to has ever indulged in this so called ‘inspiration porn’ to, as critics say, make them feel better about themselves.
-Frankly this is the one accusation that frustrates me the most.
-I could go on and on with this point but I fear I may lose you (assuming I haven’t already that is).
+I cannot speak for the entire viewing public, obviously, but I have watched the show with friends and family over the years, and the feedback has always been one of support and genuine happiness for the love-seekers.
+Not one person I have spoken to has ever indulged in this so called ‘inspiration porn’ to, as critics say, feel better about themselves.
+This is the one accusation that frustrates me the most.
+I could go on and on with this point, but I fear I may lose you (assuming I haven’t already).

-The show itself is proof that no one is undateable, an eye opener to many viewers who might have previously thought otherwise or have just never considered the fact that like them, we too want love.
+The show itself is proof that no one is undateable – an eye opener to many viewers who might have previously thought otherwise or have just never considered the fact that like them, we too want love.
 For one reason or another, there remains a section of society that has never encountered anyone with a disability.
-Through no fault of their own, they as a consequence may be ignorant to the needs, desires and feelings of disabled people.
-I think The Undateables is great way to introduce this concept to such individuals.
+Through no fault of their own, they consequently may be ignorant to the needs, desires and feelings of disabled people.
+I think The Undateables is a great way to introduce this concept to such individuals.
 As James with Asperger’s says, the show is successfully removing stigma and raising awareness.

-I have an older brother with complex learning disabilities and so I’m able to draw from his perspective in addition to my own.
-He has expressed a keen interest in appearing on The Undateables and my family and I would be more than happy for him to do so.
+I have an older brother with complex learning disabilities, and so I’m able to draw from his perspective in addition to my own.
+He has expressed a keen interest to appear on The Undateables, and my family and I would be more than happy for him to do so.
 Neither of us feel alienated, uncomfortable, ridiculed or patronised by the show.
-I do appreciate the criticism but for those who bother to watch it with an open mind, I believe you will find it to be well meaning, sincere and sympathetic.
+Again, I do appreciate the criticism but for those who bother to watch it with an open mind, I believe you will find it to be well-meaning, sincere and sympathetic.
 Those involved have benefitted, it has given others in similar circumstances the confidence to look for love, and it has made society realise that we all have basic human needs and desires, and the right to pursue them.